 If you take a closer look at cheaper clotheslines you will notice the sacrifices made to keep their price tags more attractive to the consumers.

-The drying lines are often made of thinner PVC or polyester, the frame does not feel durable due to the quality or grade of metal used and these products rarely ever have powder-coating, they use spray-on paint that is not as durable against scratches and can be penetrated by moisture.
+The drying lines are often made of thinner PVC or polyester, the frame does not feel durable due to the quality or grade of metal used and these products rarely ever have powder-coating.

-The most noticeable and number one con of any cheap clothesline is the fact that these things often have supporting structures or components fashioned from plastic, while this is not normally that big of an issue with the presence of industrial strength plastics/polymers that have fibre-glass reinforcement, these companies use ordinary plastics that become brittle sooner than normal.
+While this is not normally that big of an issue with the presence of industrial strength plastics/polymers that have fibre-glass reinforcement, these companies use ordinary plastics that become brittle sooner than usual.

-Most reputable clothesline makers make use of heavy duty and thick gauges of steel for the frames, poles, and cabinets, have stainless steel joints, nuts and bolts or implement some proprietary coating to make them last a lot longer.
+Most reputable clothesline makers use heavy duty and thick gauges of steel for the components and most implement some proprietary coating to make them last a lot longer.

 The really big deal when it comes to clotheslines for use in a place like Newcastle is how resistant will the product be from corrosive elements—in this case, the enemy involved is seawater.

-Those living in coastal areas have tap water which has high mineral content too so add to that the sodium found in seawater and you have got the perfect recipe for a rusty new clothesline.
+Those living in coastal areas have tap water which has high mineral content too so add to that the sodium found in seawater and you have the perfect recipe for a rusty clothesline frame.

-The only consequence that we can think of when it comes stainless steel is cost, the price range for clotheslines made from this kind of steel normally starts at $700 for a wall mounted foldable model but considering the 80-year guarantee and impeccable quality that lasts a lifetime, it is money that will be very well spent.
+The only consequence that we can think of when it comes stainless steel is cost, the price range for clotheslines made from this kind of steel normally starts at $700 for a wall mounted fold down model.

 Features You Need in a Clothesline